-Our committed team is dedicated to effectively changing the lives of children and adolescents between the ages of 8 (eight) and 18 (eighteen) by supplying compassionate, skills-based care that is personalized to meet each individual’s specific needs.
-We offer effective treatment and services to children and adolescents who struggle from complex emotional and mental health conditions such as;
+Our dedicated team strives to change the lives of adolescents between the ages of 12 and 18 by providing compassionate, skills-based care that is personalized to meet each student’s specific needs.
+We offer evidence-based treatment and services to children and adolescents who struggle from complex emotional and mental health conditions such as:

-Provo Canyon School believes that the foundation for effective, quality care is a result of the expertise and compassion that comes directly from the hands of those who provide it.
-Provo Canyon School employees are passionate about their work, which has a direct effect on how students will respond to them.
+Provo Canyon School believes that the foundation for effective, quality care is our experienced and compassionate staff who provide treatment.
+Provo Canyon School employees are passionate about their work, which impacts how students will respond to them.

-We work with both children and their families, providing opportunities for treatment rather than obligating or forcing treatment.
-Long-term change will take place when the appropriate amount of support, knowledge, and opportunity are made available.
+We work with both children and their families, providing opportunities for long-term change with the appropriate amount of support, encouragement and knowledge.

 Hope… Heal… Inspire…

 Provo Canyon School believes that hope drives change.
 In other words, hope, the idea that things can change and get better, will motivate students and their families to actively engage in treatment.
 Without hope there is little to provoke the necessary energy and effort required for long-lasting change.
 We believe that by the time a student comes to us much hope may have been lost.
 We believe that it is our privilege to instill hope back into the child and their family.

 Provo Canyon School believes that despite the diverse background and often intense level of trauma that many of our students come from, they are able to, in some way, and on some level, heal.
 They may heal physically from drug abuse, from damaged relationships, or from negative self-evaluation.

 The word heal is not meant to be synonymous with “cured.”
 We believe that many of the issues that our students face will often require a lifetime effort to continually address.
 However, we believe that each student can reach a point where they can move forward from past experiences and gain the ability to address the issues they face in a new and healthy way.